eclipse-californium/californium/README.md

 ##### Current Builds

-You can also be bold and try out the most recent build from `master`.
+You can also be bold and try out the most recent build from `main`.
 However, we are not publishing those to Maven Central but to Californium's project repository at Eclipse only.
 You will therefore need to add the Eclipse Repository to your `pom.xml` first: